unoplatform/uno/src/Uno.UI/UI/Xaml/Controls/TimePicker/TimePicker.md

 Button showing time open the time picker popup.
-Bind to the Time property of the control to set initial time.
-By default minute increment is set to 1 if you assign a negative value or 0, it will use 1 minute increment if you assign a value over 30, it will use 30 minute increment
+Bind to the Time property of the control to set initial time. days, seconds and milliseconds of input timespan are ignored By default minute increment is set to 1 if you assign a negative value or 0, it will use 1 minute increment if you assign a value over 30, it will use 30 minute increment